home page

 A high cut ballistic helmet with side rails holding arms that connect to over the ear hearing protection (discussed below).
 The arms pivot so that the hearing protection can pivot up and rest on the helmet when the wearer does want the hearing protection to cover their ears.
 Note the tan cover over a black helmet and the safety glasses.

-Personal Recommendations: Princeton Tec VIZZ 550 RGB MPLS headlamp
+Personal Recommendations: Team Wendy ballistic helmets, Princeton Tec VIZZ 550 RGB MPLS headlamp

 What Color Vest and Helmet to Buy